perkinssibyl076/notes/README.md

 # 2024-02-19
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember, the code you write today might be read, modified, or debugged by someone else tomorrow, or even by your future self.
 So, invest time in understanding the core requirements, break down complex problems into simpler components, and always aim for clarity and conciseness in your work."

+# 2024-02-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, you're not just writing code for machines to execute but also for fellow humans to read, understand, and build upon."

+This quote emphasizes the importance of keeping code simple, which in turn aids in reducing bugs, improving performance, and fostering a collaborative programming environment.
+It encourages programmers to think deeply about the essence of a problem and craft elegant solutions rather than convoluted ones.